 You’ll get just as good results with the Elk Hair Caddis floating on the surface as if you choose to dead-drift it.
 At dusk, in particular, you can fish it as a dry fly to imitate the caddisfly when it comes to laying its eggs – the trout are easily fooled by the Elk Hair Caddis.

 Another way to present the Elk Hair Caddis is by twitching it and dead-drifting it, so it resembles a caddis emerger attempting to take off from the water.

-The BWO Sparkle Dun is a close imitation of the olive-colored mayflies that can be found almost anywhere.
-Hatching throughout the year, from late in the winter all the way through to late fall, few Sparkle Duns are excellent additions to any trout fishing fly box.
+The blue-winged olive BWO Sparkle Dun is a close imitation of the olive-colored mayflies that can be found almost anywhere.
+Hatching throughout the year, from late in the winter through to late fall, few Sparkle Duns are some of the best fall trout flies and are excellent additions to any trout fishing fly box.

 A great tip is that if you’re not sure exactly what the trout are eating, give this one a whirl and see if you get any bites.

 You can see our post here to know the difference between wet fly vs dry fly.